robbieradiant/robbieradiant/README.md

-yo!! i'm just kind of here making shitty discord bots usually. discord.py specifically i guess.

-they're not any good, i can't actually code anything original, they're just nice to have
+yo!! this is my github profile for my shitty little discord bots i main python, but i've been trying to learn C# and javascript